DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 CPU Feature Identification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The EAL can query the CPU at runtime (using the rte_cpu_get_feature() function) to determine which CPU features are available.
+The EAL can query the CPU at runtime (using the rte_cpu_get_features() function) to determine which CPU features are available.

 User Space Interrupt Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~